Ziyang-Huang/.Net-Project-Modification-History/README.md

 - Columns: `Directory`, `Total`, and one column per analyzed year (e.g., `2025, 2024, ...`).
 - `Directory` is the path relative to the repo root.
 - `Total` is all‑time commits that touched files in that directory; yearly columns are counts within the chosen window.
+- If HEAD is detached, the branch segment in the filename will be `detached`.

 Example header:
 ```